israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The variable assigned to a function expression will have a `name` property.
  The name doesn't change if it's assigned to a different variable.
+ If function name is ommited, it will be the variable name (implicit name).

 ### Function* Expression